soma00333/profile/docs/behavioral_questions.md

       <td><strong>Difficult Decision</strong></td>
       <td>
         <ul>
-          <li><strong>Project Context (EN2):</strong> At enechain, our goal was to improve local development speed for microservices.
-We chose Telepresence because it allows developers to run a single service locally while connecting to dependencies in a remote Kubernetes cluster.
-This dramatically speeds up the develop-test-debug cycle.
-We deployed it via its official Helm chart.</li>
+          <li><strong>Project Context (EN2):</strong> At enechain, we adopted Telepresence via its Helm chart to accelerate microservice development.
+It connects local services to our Kubernetes cluster, significantly speeding up the develop-test-debug cycle.</li>
-          <li><strong>The Challenge:</strong> While Telepresence offered the expected significant boost in development agility, its standard Helm chart did not meet our strict Kubernetes security requirements out-of-the-box.
-This presented a clear conflict: leverage the new development speed or ensure security compliance.</li>
+          <li><strong>The Conflict:</strong> While Telepresence delivered the expected agility boost, its standard Helm chart failed to meet our stringent Kubernetes security requirements.
+This created a direct conflict: I had to decide between leveraging this newfound development speed and ensuring full security compliance.</li>
-          <li><strong>My Action & Resolution:</strong> I decided to harness the development benefits of Telepresence.
-To address the security concerns, I converted the helm chart to kustomize and added the necessary security patches.</li>
+          <li><strong>My Solution:</strong> To resolve this conflict, I customized the Telepresence Helm chart.
+I adapted it to be managed with Kustomize, which then allowed me to apply the necessary security patches.
+This approach ensured we met our security standards while still gaining the development benefits Telepresence offered.</li>
-          <li><strong>Outcome & Impact:</strong> This solution allowed us to achieve faster development cycles with Telepresence while maintaining our crucial security standards, successfully balancing agility with compliance.</li>
+          <li><strong>The Result:</strong> This tailored approach enabled us to achieve the faster development cycles offered by Telepresence while simultaneously upholding our crucial security standards, effectively balancing speed with compliance.</li>
         </ul>
       </td>
     </tr>